ykherwees/fard-ayn/src/content/pages/index.md

 template: index-page
 slug: /
 title: Fard Ayn
-tagline: Knowledge encumbant on every believer
+tagline: Knowledge encumbant on every believer.
 featuredImage: /assets/avery-klein-c_drtsnboqa-unsplash.jpg
 cta:
   ctaText: Learn More
   ctaLink: /about
 ---
-Lorem ipsum fdsiulk dkfhblnvs khadlfnskfcn
+Clicking Learn More will take you to about page.
+We should probably change this behavior.